DevExpress-Examples/winforms-pivot-create-user-folders-within-the-customization-form/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# How to Group Fields into Folders in the Customization Form
+# Pivot Grid for WinForms - How to Group Fields into Folders in the Customization Form

 This example demonstrates how to organize the Customization Form fields in folders.